2020PB/police-brutality/CONTRIBUTING.md

-Then give an objective description of the incident: to draw attention to the abuses by police, those users created a github repository on June 1st 2020 to compile evidence of police brutality for use by journalists and concerned citizens.
+Then give an objective description of the incident: to draw attention to the abuses by police, those users created a github repository on June 1st 2020 to compile evidence of police brutality for use by journalists and concerned individuals.
 The repository was initialized with a README document explaining how other people could get involved in the project, providing a meta example of what a good incident report looks like.

 tags: vehicle, celebrity, death (ex: check the link to tags below)